MiddlewareNewZealand/evaluation-instructions/README.md

 ## Introduction

-The purpose of this exercise is to evaluate your approach to creating a very simple Node.js or .NET backend application.
+The purpose of this exercise is to evaluate your approach to creating a very simple backend application using the language of your choice.
 We expect you to spend a couple of hours or less to complete this, and it will be used to evaluate how you approach a technical task.

 The diagram below illustrates what it is that you will need to build.
 In simple terms, we expect you to build a very simple application that connects to a static XML API and transforms it to a JSON response.
 There are more detailed instructions provided below.